shihabmridha/educative.io-downloader/README.md

 This tool is to download course from educative.io for later usage.
 It uses your login credentials and download the course.

-> Might now work in WSL
+> Might not work in WSL

 # Usage
 - Install typescript cli.